MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

 ```

 **Note:**
-If you leave the `notification_url` parameter empty in the API request then the **Notification URL** set in your [MultiSafepay account](https://merchant.multisafepay.com) is used.
+If you set the **Notification URL** in your [MultiSafepay account](https://merchant.multisafepay.com) then this overrides anything set in `payment_options.notification_url` as part of an API request.

-## Handle notifications
+## Handling notifications

+### Step 1: Receive notification

 When the status of an order changes, we notify your web server at the following URL through a `POST` request:
-`{your-webhook-endpoint}&transactionid=12345&timestamp=140292929`
+`{your-webhook-endpoint}?transactionid=12345&timestamp=140292929`

 This URL is your webhook endpoint combined with two additional parameters:

-- `transactionid`
-  Your unique identifier for the order
+- `transactionid`: Your unique identifier for the order
-- `timestamp`
-  The time the notification was triggered
+- `timestamp`: The time the notification was triggered

 We add the current order details to the request body.

+### Step 2: Check the order status

-Check the order status in the `status` field and update the status of the order in your backend.
+Check the order status in the `status` field, and update the status of the order in your backend.

 **Note:** You can ignore notifications that:

 - Don't have the `timestamp` parameter in the URL.
 - Have the same [order status](/payments/multisafepay-statuses/).

-## Validate notifications
+### Step 3: Validate the request

 Every `POST` notification request includes a signature that you must use to validate its authenticity.

-To validate the notification:
+To validate the request:

 1. Base64 decode the `Auth` header value of the request.
 2. Split the decoded `Auth` header value using the colon (`:`) as separator.